zumasys/docs/site/rover/release-notes/web/1-5-0/README.md

 - **Rover Web**
   - **POS**
     - Fixed issue where switching between modules would bypass the register selection.
-    - Fixed issue iFrame loading that cause credit card entry to fail.
+    - Fixed issue with credit card entry not displaying an error if card validation failed.
   - **Field Services**
     - Fixed issue where creating a new field service then searching did not load the latest changes.
-    - Fixed issue with sorting and filtering not returning the correct Field Services
+    - Fixed issue with sorting and filtering not returning the correct Field Services.
   - **General**
     - Fixed issue where printing table data would only print the first page.
 <PageFooter />